 To get regular updates on what’s happening around Eze, please use the form to subscribe.

 Jenny Kim DeSmyter

 Jenny Kim DeSmyter is Head of North America Business Development.
-She joined Eze Software Group in July 2007, and has held a number of positions in sales and client services in New York and Boston.
-Jenny is the founder of The Network, Eze Software’s leadership development program for women.
+She joined SS&C Eze in July 2007, and has held a number of positions in sales and client services in New York and Boston.
+Jenny is the founder of The Network, SS&C Eze’s leadership development program for women.